Demystifying Intellectual Property: IP as a Tool for Protection and Growth

-Part of an IP strategy that a patent lawyer develops is determining which IP is worth investing in.
+Part of an IP strategy that a patent lawyer develops is determining which intellectual property is worth investing in.

 "The IP plan is so important and an IP lawyer should be helping a company understand: What exactly is the right approach?"

 Think about your assets’ market potential and decide whether or not the upfront cost for the application is worth it.

 You don’t have to protect everything in every location.
 You can be strategic about where you’d like to focus your IP protection.

 [33:17] Financing Using Trade Secrets